antariandel/daqhats_dev/examples/c/README.md

 ## About
-The C/C++ console-based examples demonstrate various scan modes and trigger options to familiarize yourself with the daqhats library and MCC 118.
+The C/C++ console-based examples demonstrate various scan modes and trigger options to familiarize yourself with the daqhats library and MCC HAT board.
 All examples are shipped fully compiled and ready-to-run, and can be customized to suit your needs.

 ## Example Programs